 70% Boarding/ 30% Day

-Minimester: a two-week winter term when students can take enrichment courses or go on an educational trip.
+Minimester: students participate in a two-week winter term where they take enrichment courses or go on an educational trip.
 Seniors spend two weeks as an intern in a field of potential career interest through the Independent Study Program.

 Council for the Advancement and Support of Education